Those Games: Development

 The game is developed by Osaka-based studio Monkey Craft, who are known for previously having developed Klonoa Phantasy Reverie Series, as well as leading the Reroll remasters of both Katamari Damacy and We Love Katamari.
 The game took eight months to develop, and was worked on by a group of 15–20 people.

+Reception

+The AV Club lauded the "Pull the Pin" minigame, but stated that, although Those Games is initially "a genuine kick", ultimately the ideas of the other minigames are "just not robust enough" to merit a full game.